Renting in Paris: 2026 Rent, Costs and Budget Tips

 prepare finances documents insurer

-Before you sign anything, know that Paris rents commonly eat well over 36% of your income and landlords usually want proof of earnings equal to about three times the monthly rent, so prepare payslips or substantial savings (or a guarantor).
+Before you sign anything, know that Paris rents can take a large share of your income.
+Many landlords want proof that you earn about three times the monthly rent, so prepare payslips, savings proof, or a guarantor.

 furnished costs higher upfront

-Unfurnished rentals show lower monthly rent and usually a one‑month security deposit, yet you’ll face upfront furnishing costs and must set up electricity, gas and internet yourself.
+Unfurnished rentals often show lower monthly rent and usually require a smaller deposit.
+You’ll need to buy furniture and set up electricity, gas, internet, and other services yourself.

 What Is the Average Rent in Paris?